itdxer/neupy/_sources/docs/layers/init-methods.rst.txt

 Parameter Initialization Methods
 ================================

-We can set up different initialization method for layer parameters.
+In the NeuPy, initialization methods per layer can be be modified using classes from the ``init`` module.

 .. code-block:: python

+    from neupy.layers import *
-    from neupy import layers, algorithms, init
+    from neupy import init

-    gdnet = algorithms.GradientDescent(
+    network = join(
-        [
-            layers.Input(10),
+        Input(10),
-            layers.Sigmoid(30, weight=init.Normal()),
+        Sigmoid(30, weight=init.Normal()),
-            layers.Sigmoid(15, weight=init.Normal()),
+        Sigmoid(15, weight=init.Normal()),
-        ]
     )

 Initialization class has an ability to generate parameters based on the specified shape.
-For instance, a first sigmoid layer has 10 inputs and 30 outputs which mean that this layer should have weight with shape ``(10, 30)``.
+For instance, a first sigmoid layer expects 10 input features and generates 30 output features, which mean that this layer should have weight with shape ``(10, 30)``.
 During initialization, we don't need to specify the shape of the parameter.
-This information would be provided to the Initializer class during layer initialization step.
+This information would be provided to the initializer class during weight initialization procedure.

 It's possible to set up any value for the weight as long as it has valid shape.
-Let's do the same initialization procedure with manually generated weights.
+We can do the same initialization procedure with manually generated weights.

 .. code-block:: python

     import numpy as np
-    from neupy import layers, algorithms

-    gdnet = algorithms.GradientDescent(
+    network = join(
-        [
-            layers.Input(10),
+        Input(10),
-            layers.Sigmoid(30, weight=np.random.randn(10, 30)),
+        Sigmoid(30, weight=np.random.randn(10, 30)),
-            layers.Sigmoid(15, weight=np.random.randn(30, 15)),
+        Sigmoid(15, weight=np.random.randn(30, 15)),
-        ]
     )

 Code above does the same type of the initialization as in the previous example, the only problem that we need to hard-code expected shape of the weights.